PsyTeachR/data-skills-v2/docs/07-belong.md

 ## Activity 7: Filter and select

-The analysis we're going to do is going to focus on gender differences in belonging for first year students and as we can see from the demographic counts, we have some second year students in our sample that we need to get rid of.
+Our analysis will focus on gender differences in belonging for first year students and as we can see from the demographic counts, we have some second year students in our sample that we need to get rid of.

 * In code chunk 5, create an object named `first_year_data` that only contains the data from first year students.
 Your starting dataset should be `full_data`.